daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+### Day 6: June 10, 2017

+**Today's Progress**: Today I got to the algorithm challenges!
+I've completed two and working on a third.
+It's exciting.

+**Thoughts:** I'm having to look things up but it feels like it'll stick better this way.

 ### Day 5: June 9, 2017

 **Today's Progress**: I spread out my time spent into bite-sized exercise chunks throughout the day.
 I worked through more JS using "this." and array functions.